 Has your IDB adopted a formal Scheme of Delegation?
 Yes No X

-Has your IDB provided training for board members in the last year in the any of the following g areas?
+Has your IDB provided training for board members in the last year in the any of the followi ng areas?

 Governance x

 Finance x

 Environment x

 Health, safety and welfare x

 Communications and engagement x

 Other (please describe) x

 Is your Board's website information current for this financial year?
-(Board membership, audited accounts, programmes of works, WLMPS, etc) ∕es X No 🗌 Has your IDB adopted computerised accounting and rating systems?
-Yes 🗌 No X Has your board published all minutes of meetings on the website?
-Yes X No Does the Board publish information on its website on its approach to maintenance works an d provide o contact details to allow for and encourage public engagement?
-Yes No X When planning maintenance and capital works are environmental impacts taken into accour nt and whe erever possible best practice applied?
-Yes No X
+(Board membership, audited accounts, programmes of works, WLMPS, etc) Yes X No Has your IDB adopted computerised accounting and rating systems?
+Has your board published all minutes of meetings on the website?
+Yes X No Does the Board publish information on its website on its approach to maintenance works a details to allow for and encourage public engagement? nd provide Yes 🗌 contact No X When planning maintenance and capital works are environmental impacts taken into account possible best practice applied? unt and whe Yes erever No X Has your Board adopted the following governance documents?
+Standing Orders Yes X No Have the Standing Orders been approved by Ministers Yes X No Byelaws Yes No X If you have Byelaws, have you adopted the latest model byelaws published in 2012 Yes No x Have the Byelaws been approved by Ministers Yes No X